 METHOD 3 – Get Rid of Useless Digital Clutter – Caches, Logs & Other Junk

-We highly recommend removing potential junk files and other accumulated residues that might be the real culprit for interfering with your MS Office applications.
+We highly recommend removing potential junk files and other accumulated residues from your Mac.
+As that might be the real culprit for interfering with your MS Office applications.
 Over time, these files hog storage space and make your hard disk a complete mess, resulting in slow & sluggish performance.
 So, if you are searching for how to fix your account that doesn’t allow editing on a Mac, try this one.

-Cleanup My System’s ‘Smart Cleanup’ module helps users to identify and eliminate all the unwanted junk, old/large files & other residuals in a few clicks.
+Cleanup My System’s ‘One-Click Care’ module helps users to identify and eliminate all the unwanted junk, old/large files & other residuals in a few clicks.
 You can learn more about the cleaning and optimization utility in this review article!
 Just get the app from the Mac App Store or the download button given below and install it on your Mac.
 Launch the application and click on the Start Scan button under the One-Click Care to optimize Mac.